VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 	- We also derived a new logical equivalence
 		-  $\lnot(r \implies (p \lor \lnot l))$ $\equiv$ $r \land \lnot p \land l$
 			- “This is how we establish new equivalences when truth tables get unwieldy.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=35&annotation=VTST5RHA))
-- “Knowing the [[mechanical rules]] helps you handle situations where your logical intuitions aren’t fully up to the task of just seeing instinctively what the negation should look like” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=35&annotation=BTEIB79P))
+- “Knowing the [[mechanical rules]] helps you handle situations where your logical intuitions aren't fully up to the task of just seeing instinctively what the negation should look like” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=35&annotation=BTEIB79P))
 ### (2.10) Predicates and Variables
 - We need [[predicate logic]] which “allows variables and predicates that take variables as input.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=36&annotation=SIWGLEJH))
 - “A [[predicate]] is a statement that becomes true or false if you substitute in values for its variables.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=36&annotation=GUE5ZICD))